Concepts

 Runs

-When a workflow is scheduled, this initiates a run.
+When a workflow is submitted, this initiates a run.
 A run is made up of steps, which each correspond to a target to be executed.
 The target (a workflow or task) can call other tasks, which cause those to scheduled as steps.
 Each step has at least one associated execution.
 Steps can be retried (manually or automatically), which will lead to multiple executions being associated with the step.

 Assets

 Executions can 'persist' assets (files or directories) so that they can be shared with other executions.
-A persisted asset is given a reference, which must be passed to other executions so that it be be 'restored'.
+A persisted asset is given a reference, which must be passed to other executions so that it can be 'restored'.